carlosbg1991/RFID_Matlab_receiver/README.md

 The main script is *main_RX_RFID*.
 It first loads the input raw IQ samples and the configuration of the decoder.
 The decoder follows the implementation in [2,3] and consists mainly of 3 blocks:

-1. **Match Filter**: It filters the signal using a constant pulse of 25 samples length and a decimation factor of 5.
+1. **Match Filter**: It filters the signal using a rectangular pulse of 25 samples followed by a decimation stage with a factor of 5.
 This averages the noise and increases the probability of decoding the tag's response.
-2. **Gate**: This block keeps track of the DC offset and assesses whether a tag response is present.
-Upon detecting a response, it forwards the sample to the tag decoder.
+2. **Gate**: The Gate block keeps track of the DC offset and assesses whether a tag response is present.
+If a tag's response is detected during the coarse synchronization stage, the Gate forwards the samples to the Tag decoder block.
-3. **Tag decoder**: This block contians the core code of the decoder.
-First, it performs fine synchronization using the preamble.
+3. **Tag decoder**: The tag decoder block contians the core code of the decoder.
+First, it performs fine synchronization using the preamble of Gen2 signals.
 Second, it estimates the wireless channel and equalizes the symbol.
 Lastly, it decodes the bits and even assertains its truthfulness via CRC checking (in case of EPC, not RN16).

-Note that these blocks and the general execution if configured according to the GNURadio implementation in [2].
+Note that these blocks and the general execution are configured according to the GNURadio implementation in [2].
 The goal is to use the GNURadio code to generate new traces that can be imported later on into the MATLAB-based receiver.
-In the event that new traces are generated with a different configuration, the changes should be updated in the configuration functio *fconfig*.
+In the event that new traces are generated with a different configuration, the changes should be updated in the configuration function *fconfig*.

 The script *main_RX_RFID* accepts multiple inputs, all of them are optional.
-Below are is an example where we indicate the location of the IQ samples, activate the LOGS and add no impairment:
+Below is an example where the location of the IQ samples is explicitely passed as a parameter, as well as the activation of the LOGS:

 ```Matlab
 % Loads the IQ samples from a specific location and activates the LOGS.